tien238lnd/BigInt-BigFloat-datatype/README.md

 Project from course Computer Architecture and Assembly Language.

 - Support type integer with 16 bytes size (int128), compares to C `long` is 8 bytes.
 - Support floating-point number with 16 bytes size, compares to C `double` is 8 bytes.
+- All operations and comparisons are fully implemented.

 ***Range of QInt is about (-1.7e38, 1.7e38).***